Dynamics of quantized vortices under quasi-periodic boundary conditions: Fluid elements with non-zero net vorticity

 where $\boldsymbol{x}_k$ and $s_k$ are the positions and charges of the vortices in the fundamental cell.
 The corresponding density is

 The ansatz relies on the fact that the modulation of the density $n$ caused by $V$ and the total depletion in the core of a vortex are essentially independent.
 It produces reasonable initial configurations of $\psi$ that, however, contain fast propagating modes injected in the system at $t=0$.
 A more polished initial configuration can be achieved by evolving the system with $\gamma > 0$, and then switching to $\gamma = 0$ once the spurious sound has dissipated.
 The integration constants $c_i(t=0)$ are initialized using Eq.~\eqref{eq:ciFromTheta}.
-In our code, their initialization and subsequent update during the evolution require a extra layer of grid points (ghosts) along two consecutive sides of the numerical domain.
-At each time step, the extra points are advanced together with the main grid by solving the GPE, and are then used to update the integration constants.